Toledo, Washington

 Toledo is a city in Lewis County, Washington, United States.
-The population was 631 at the 2020 census.
+The community is situated on the Cowlitz River.

+Named after a paddle steamer, Toledo began out of pioneer settlement, the Cowlitz Farm, and the beginnings of several ports known as Plomondon's Landing, Warbassport, and Cowlitz Landing.
+The community incorporated in 1892.

-The community is home to an annual Cheese Days festival that celebrates the town's dairy history.
+Toledo is home to an annual Cheese Days festival that celebrates the town's dairy history and the New Year's Eve Giant Cheese Ball Drop.
+In addition to nearby Gospodor Monument Park and Saint Francis Xavier Mission, several small parks and Ed Carlson Memorial Field are located in the city.

 Etymology

 The area underwent several names during its beginnings, including Plomondon's Landing, Warbassport, and Cowlitz Landing, changing roughly once a decade during the mid-1800s.

-The moniker of Toledo was given in the 1870s and was named by Celeste Rochon after a pioneer side wheel paddle steamer operated by Captain Oren Kellogg of the Kellogg Transportation Company.
-The boat traveled the Cowlitz River.
+An accepted version of how the moniker of Toledo was chosen includes that of Celeste Rochon, an early settler of Chinook heritage, who in either the late 1870s or early 1880s, named the town after a pioneer side wheel paddle steamer that she saw outside a window.
+The steamer was operated by Captain Oren Kellogg of the Kellogg Transportation Company, who offered Rochon the honor to name the town.
+A differing account mentions that the name was chosen by the company after its own vessel.
+The steamer first began traveling the Cowlitz River in 1879 and was named after Toledo, Ohio.

 Due to the community's location on Spirit Lake Memorial Highway, Toledo is known as the "Gateway to Mt.
 St. Helens".

 History

+Indigenous history

+The lands and Cowlitz River in and near present-day Toledo were once used by the Cowlitz people and other indigenous tribes as a means for sustenance, including fishing the waters, and as a transportation vector.

+Settlement

-Simon Plomondon (or Plamondon), an employee of the Hudson Bay Company, settled in the area in 1820, taking up a donation land claim, marrying a Cowlitz Indian chief's (Chief Schanewah) daughter Thas-e-muth (Veronica) and becoming the first white man to settle in what would later be known as Southwest Washington.
-Their first child was born in what would become Toledo in 1821.
-The early inhabitancy was not the first non-Indigenous settlement in the area, as the Pugets Sound Agricultural Company opened and maintained the Cowlitz Farm in 1839, near Toledo.
+Simon Plomondon (or Plamondon), an employee of the Hudson Bay Company, settled in the area in 1820, taking up a donation land claim, marrying a Cowlitz Chief Schanewah's daughter, Thas-e-muth (Veronica).
+Plomondon became the first white man to settle in what would later be known as Southwest Washington.
+The couple's first child was born in what would become Toledo in 1821.

+The Pugets Sound Agricultural Company opened and maintained the Cowlitz Farm in 1838-1839.
+The Saint Francis Xavier Mission, the first Catholic mission in the Washington Territory, was established in 1838.
 In the mid-1850s during the Puget Sound War, volunteers constructed a blockhouse at Cowlitz Landing amid fears of potential Native American attacks; no combat at the fort took place.

-By the 1850s, a settlement known as Cowlitz Landing was formed after passengers of the river began disembarking during their journeys around the area.
-The landing was approximately 1.25 mi southwest of present-day Toledo.
-The Cowlitz River changed course, eventually removing any remaining signs of the early community, and a new landing was established at the Tokul Creek junction.
-Another pioneer, Edward D. Warbass, began a port in the area after purchasing a claim in July 1850.
-The following year he established a post office known as Warbassport and served as a Lewis County treasurer and auditor for several years.
-In 1879, Captain Kellogg decided the area was conducive to build a town and began to purchase lands with that intent.

-Toledo was officially incorporated on October 10, 1892.